Triple shooting in Scarborough leaves one dead, another critically injured | CBC News

 A female victim suffered a hand injury and was being treated at the scene.
 Her age is not yet known and it's unclear what relationship she might have to the other victims, police say.

 A heavy police presence is at the scene, along with a canine team.
-Roads in the area are expected to be closed for the police investigation.
+Roads in the area are expected to be closed for some time for the police investigation.

 Anyone with information is asked to contact police or leave an anonymous tip with Crime Stopppers by calling 416-222-TIPS.